scottslowe/learning-tools/traefik/README.md

 # Learning Tools: Traefik

-This folder contains materials for working with Traefik, a dynamic reverse proxy often using in microservices-based architectures.
+This folder contains materials for working with Traefik, a dynamic reverse proxy often used in microservices-based architectures.

 ## Contents